Gum disease is common, with a likely 47.2% of American adults having some form.

 Can you pass gum disease to your kids?

 Yes and no. If you are more susceptible to gum disease because of your genetics, you can pass this susceptibility on to your kids.

-So yes, you can pass a propensity for gum disease and the bacteria that causes it.
+So yes, you can pass on a propensity for gum disease and the bacteria that cause it.
 However, you can’t directly pass the disease.
 Just because your child has been exposed to someone with gum disease doesn’t mean they will develop it.

 Keeping each other safe from gum disease

 Though gum disease is common, it is also fairly simple to protect yourself.
-Regular tooth brushing and flossing go a long way towards keeping your mouth healthy and strong.
-You can check out our guide on how to brush and floss properly here.
-Regular visits to the dentist for a teeth cleaning will further decrease your chances of developing problems.
+Regular tooth brushing and flossing go a long way towards keeping your mouth healthy.
+Visits to the dentist for a deep cleaning every 6 months further decrease your chances of developing problems.

 Eating a healthy diet also helps.
-Sugary food and drinks give bad bacteria exactly what it needs to thrive in your mouth.
+Sugary foods and drinks give bad bacteria exactly what they need to thrive in your mouth.
 However, crunchy fruits and vegetables can help remove plaque and make it harder for the bacteria to grow.
 Acidic foods or beverages (hello, lemonade or gin and tonic) also favor the growth and multiplying of bad bacteria.
 Alkaline foods like cucumbers discourage them.
 Bear that in mind when you choose what to float in your water.

-Wondering about the types of bacteria that are living in your mouth?
+Are you now wondering about the types of bacteria that are living in your mouth?
 Send us a saliva sample today to find out!
 We can find out if you have too many of the bacteria that have been linked to gum disease, tooth decay and other oral diseases.
 The sooner you take up arms against the bad bacteria in your mouth, the more easily you can win the battle.

 "Periodontal Disease | Oral Health Conditions | Division of Oral ...." https://www.cdc.gov/oralhealth/conditions/periodontal-disease.html.
 Accessed 11 Jul.
 2021.